howardpen9/TRC-404/0404-trc-404-standard.md

 # Drawbacks
-Because TRC404 protocol might burn Nfts and mint Nfts when user transfer TRC404 jetton,the gas fee will higer than common Jetton transfer and Nft transfer.
+Because TRC404 protocol might burn NFTs and mint NFTs when user transfer TRC404 jetton,the gas fee will higher than common Jetton transfer and NFT transfer.

 # Rationale and alternatives